RoadsterInc/docs/README.md

 redoc-cli bundle dist/openapi.yaml

+mv redoc-static.html ../docs/index.html

-copy output to index.html and push it to origing/master which should publish to docs.roadster.com
+push it to origing/master which should automatically appear at https://docs.roadster.com